snowdrop/k8s-infra/hetzner/README-cloud.md

 EOF
 ```

-or locally if you have created an inventory file containing the ip address of the remote machine and your private ssh key
+or locally if you have created an inventory file `hetzner_cloud_hosts` containing the ip address of the remote machine and your private ssh key
+location

 ```bash
 [masters]